beomsu317/CocktailRecipeApp/README.md

 ## Open API

 Cocktail Recipe App using the [TheCocktailDB](https://www.thecocktaildb.com) for construct RESTful API.
-This DB provides drinks and cocktails from around the world.
+This DB provides API related drinks and cocktails from around the world.

 ## License